School Field Trips

 If a tour needs to be cancelled, please contact the museum as soon as possible.
 For last minute cancellations, please contact the museum at least a week before the scheduled tour.
 If a refund is necessary, please allow 4-6 weeks for a refund check to be issued.

 One adult leader must accompany each group of 10 students.
 Teachers and parent chaperones are responsible for students’ behavior and must accompany students at all times.
 If the school does not collect payment from parent chaperones prior to the tour date, then parent chaperones can pay separately upon arrival on the day of the tour.
 However, a credit card is the only form of payment the museum will accept from parent chaperones on the day of the tour.

 Food and Drink

-Food is not allowed on the Rural Life Museum grounds.
-Students will be asked to dispose of chewing gum upon entering the museum.
-Students and visitors are allowed to carry a bottle of water on their tour.
+Food and all drinks, except water, are not allowed on the museum's grounds.
+Students, teachers, and chaperones are allowed to carry a bottle of water on their tour.

 Museum Gift Shop

-Teachers—discover history books, educational items and games perfect for classroom use.
+Teachers—discover history books, educational items and historic games perfect for classroom use.
 And students will love the toys, games and other souvenirs.
-Call (225) 765-2437 for more information.